void-tech-um/react-native-workshop/docs/README.md

+---
+layout: spec
+---

 # React Native Workshop

+{: .primer-spec-toc-ignore }

-This repository contains the starter files for the React Native Workshop for the VOID Tech org at the University of Michigan.
-The workshop is intended to be a hands-on introduction to React Native and how to build mobile applications with it.
+Welcome to the React Native Workshop for the VOID Tech Org at the University of Michigan.
+The workshop is intended to be a 2 hour workshop that introduces the basics of React Native and how to use it to build a simple mobile application.
+The workshop is intended to be a hands-on workshop, so the members will be following along to build the application themselves.

 ## Getting Started